 Self-love helps you to know that your self-worth doesn’t depend on what other people think, but that it’s built in and you don’t have to be or do anything to get it.
 When you embarrass yourself you can laugh it off and move on instead of assuming everyone is judging you for it because you know and a mistake doesn’t mean anything about you as a person.

-Realize People Aren’t Actually Thinking About You At All
+5. Realize People Probably Aren’t Actually Thinking About You

 Here’s the thing, we get so caught up in fantasies about what so-and-so is thinking about us, but the truth is people are so wrapped up in their own lives that they aren’t thinking about you at all.